springeq/documentation/README.md

 This repository was generated using [create-openapi-repo](https://github.com/Redocly/create-openapi-repo), which uses [redoc](https://github.com/Redocly/redoc) for development purposes.

+Static serving of Swagger UI is implemented as detailed by https://github.com/peter-evans/swagger-github-pages.

 ### How to make & publish changes

 1. `npm run start`